ktojala/zzz/User_guideline.md

 7. One possible way to use the bot: after login, select “PLAY WITH THE COMPUTER” at https://lichess.org/.
 Then choose which pieces you want to play.
 Finally, at the command line, type ./gradlew build, then ./gradlew run.

 8. Your chess bot will start playig with random moves, that is, very poorly.
-Your task is now to create a better bot, a real A.I. bot!
+Your task is now to create a real A.I. bot!